 Earlier this month, Denver Public Schools (DPS) shared the results for the 2018 School Performance Framework (SPF) ratings, a report card that tells us important information about how much our students have improved their scores on state tests from year to year, and how satisfied our students and families are with our school.
 We are then able to use this information to make any necessary changes in the classroom and to bring in additional supports where needed.

-With the release of this year’s SPF, we’re eager to celebrate those areas where our scholars and schools excelled, and know there is work to do to improve how we support all of our scholars.
+With the release of this year’s SPF, we’re eager to celebrate those areas where our students and schools excelled, and know there is work to do to improve how we support all of our students.

 This year, RMP Creekside was rated “green” or meets expectations.

-- When looking specifically at proficiency rates for ELLs, Creekside scholars’ math proficiency scores were in the top ten of all schools in the district.
+- When looking specifically at proficiency rates for ELLs, Creekside students’ math proficiency scores were in the top ten of all schools in the district.

 - Our overall proficiency scores were essentially flat from last year to this year, which is still high relative to many benchmarks, but not the growth we hope to see each year.